Italian Cream Cake With Cream Cheese Frosting

 Remove the plate and the waxed paper from the top of the cake immediately.
 Work quickly, to keep the waxed paper from sticking to the cake top.

 Repeat this process for the other two layers, allowing each to cool upright on a cake rack.

 - An 8-ounce package of Cream Cheese

 - 1 teaspoon Vanilla Extract

 Cream Cheese Frosting Instructions

 Refrigerate any leftover cake if the temperature is warm indoors.
-The cake grows more moist on the second and third day.
+The cake grows moister on the second and third days.

 I like to cut individual slices and place in covered containers for an easy serving to enjoy with a nice bag lunch.